-- (e) Ordering of Transcript, Transmission of the Record, and Filing of Briefs.
-In order to expedite the mediation process and spare the parties as much initial expense as possible, the time for ordering of the transcript in Rule 10(b)(1) with respect to cases eligible for mediation, shall be extended to a date sixty (60) days from the filing of the notice of appeal, and the time for transmittal of the record of the trial court to the Supreme Court under Rule 11(a) shall be extended to a date sixty (60) days from the date of the ordering of the transcript.
-The rules of appellate procedure are not suspended during participation in the Supreme Court Appellate Mediation Program except as expressly provided for herein. - (f) Mediation Session.
-At the time of the mediation session, counsel for the parties should have had a prior meeting with their clients and opposing parties in order to seek as much agreement on issues, including settlement issues as possible.
+A(5.).
+Ordering of Transcript and Filing of Briefs.
+In order to expedite the mediation process and spare the parties as much initial expense as possible, the ordering of the transcript in respect to cases eligible for and referred to mediation, shall be extended to a date sixty (60) days from the filing of the notice of appeal.
+This extension may be modified by special order issued by the mediator-justice or any other justice of the Supreme Court.
+After the mediation session, the mediator-justice shall may make such order as may be appropriate in respect to the ordering of the transcript and the filing of briefs or memoranda in the event that the case is not settled.
+The full record of the case shall then be filed in the office of the Clerk of the Supreme Court.

+A(6.)
+Mediation Conference Session.
+At the time of the mediation conference session, counsel for the parties should have had a prior meeting with their clients and opposing parties in order to seek as much agreement on issues, including settlement issues as possible.
 Counsel should have obtained authority from their client(s) to make demands and counteroffer(s) to the fullest extent possible.
-Client(s) and/or representatives of client(s) should be available at the mediation session or by telephone in order to furnish additional authority that may be required in order to achieve a successful mediation in the course of the session.
+Client(s) and/or representatives of client(s) should be available at the courthouse mediation session or by telephone in order to furnish additional authority that may be required in order to achieve a successful mediation in the course of the meeting session.

-- (g) Confidentiality.
-All documents filed, and statements made in furtherance of mediation, including, but not limited to, the history of negotiation, listing of out-of-pocket expenses, injuries, responses by the parties, counteroffers, and memoranda relating to the narrowing of issues, will be confidential.
-The only portion of the mediation process that will be public is the fact that the session took place and that the case has been settled, if such a result is reached. - (h) Sanctions.
-A party or counsel for a party who fails to participate in a mediation session after notice, or fails to provide the necessary preliminary documents and other information required for a meaningful mediation session, or fails to keep confidential any mediation statements or documents, or fails to participate in the mediation session in good faith, or otherwise fails to follow the provisions of this Rule, may be prohibited from filing further pleadings with the Clerk of the Supreme Court relevant to the pending appeal, or otherwise be subject to sanctions to be imposed after hearing by the Court or the mediator-justice.
-Sanctions may be brought either on motion by a party, or by the mediator-justice or the Court.
-Such sanctions may include monetary fines, costs, counsel fees, or orders that may deny or grant relief to appellant(s) or to appellee(s) as circumstances and justice may require.
+A(7.)
+Confidentiality.
+All documents filed, and statements made in furtherance of mediation, including, but not limited to, the history of negotiation, listing of out-of-pocket expenses, injuries, responses by the defendant(s) parties, counteroffers, and memoranda relating to the narrowing of issues, will be confidential.
+The only portion of the mediation process that will be public is the fact that the conference session took place and that the case has been settled, if such a result is reached.

+A(8.)
+Sanctions.
+A party or counsel for a party who fails to participate in a mediation conference session after notice, or who fails to provide the necessary preliminary documents and other information required for a meaningful mediation conference session, or fails to keep confidential any mediation statements or documents, or otherwise fails to follow the provisions of this Order Rule, may be prohibited from filing further pleadings with the Clerk of the Supreme Court relevant to the pending appeal, or otherwise subject to sanctions to be imposed after hearing by the mediatorjustice.
+Such sanctions may include monetary fines, counsel fees, or orders that may deny or grant relief to appellant(s) or to appellees(s) as circumstances and justice may require.